swashapp/extension/README.md

 ## Getting Started

 This is an instruction of setting up this project locally.
-To make it work, get a local copy up and running follow these simple example steps.
+To make it work, get a local copy up and running follow these simple steps.

 ### Prerequisites

 At first step you need a package manager like `yarn` or `npm` to start working on this project.
-So you can install it by:
+This document used `yarn`, so you can install it by:

 ```
 npm install -g yarn